-Numerous social media platforms have incorporated the use of hashtags on their algorithms over a very short period.
-We all know how to use hashtags on social media but not everyone knows the origin and the process that gave birth to the famous hashtag sign.
-Before the internet, the sign was used in programming and assembly languages.
+Although we all have a notion about using hashtags on social media, not everyone knows the origin and the process that gave birth to the famous hashtag sign.
+Did you know that before the internet, the sign was used in programming and assembly languages?

 To pull off a hashtag Story, you can either use a hashtag sticker or manually type it in the story.
 While Instagram posts allow up to 30 hashtags, on a Story it’s limited to 10 hashtags, which is plenty.

-#Art: The last on the list last year but made its way up with 649.9 million posts.
+#Art: Was the last on the list last year but made its way up with 649.9 million posts.

 Not only you can view the most popular hashtags on Instagram, but you can also follow hashtags to see the latest posts just like you would with a profile.
 While these hashtags are great, you can’t automatically assume you’ll get a lot of engagement and traction by using them all the time.